 Why They Are Called Praying Mantis?

-The Praying mantis was named as such because of their tendency to fold their front legs and bring them together in a “praying” posture.
+The praying mantis was named as such because of their tendency to fold their front legs and bring them together in a “praying” posture.
 They exhibit this stance when patiently waiting for prey.

-The 5 Popular Species of Praying Mantises:
+The 5 Popular Pet Praying Mantises Species

 1. Chinese Mantis